anujraghav252/msc-diss/README.md

 # Data Analysis of the Drell–Yan Process in the CMS Experiment at the LHC

-This repository contains the code developed for my final year dissertation project titled **"Data Analysis of the Drell–Yan Process in the CMS Experiment at the LHC"**.
+This repository contains the material developed for my master's thesis titled **"Data Analysis of the Drell–Yan Process in the CMS Experiment at the LHC"**.

 ## Project Overview